Nothing’s more important than your peace of mind and confidence when processing a transaction through the Spreedly platform.

 Spreedly requires TLS v1.2 for its Core transactional API when supported by the connecting client.
 Beyond that single requirement, Spreedly’s secure configuration currently warrants an A+ rating from SSL Labs, meaning that Spreedly’s website security is resilient to attacks exploiting older weaker TLS versions.Spreedly uses the Advanced Encryption Standard (AES) with 256-bit keys when encrypting confidential data within the vault.
 Each confidential record within the vault is encrypted using a separate, randomly generated, encryption key.
 This key itself is then further protected by encrypting with an asymmetric key (RSA, 2048 bits).More details about Spreedly’s privacy program can be found here.

 Spreedly leverages several reputable outside sources for threat intelligence.
 Ongoing, internal and external independent, recurring third party vulnerability scanning and multiple yearly penetration tests are the proactive measures we use to identify security vulnerabilities within our environment.
-We take a methodical risk based approach when managing vulnerabilities that align to Spreedly’s risk appetite and tolerance.
+Both static and dynamic application security testing is in place.
+This helps Spreedly identify different types of vulnerabilities in an application at different stages of development, providing a more comprehensive security analysis and ensuring maximum protection against potential threats.
+We also take a methodical risk based approach when managing vulnerabilities that align to Spreedly’s risk appetite and tolerance.
 Remediation timelines are based on industry standards and account for the agility needed to address zero day vulnerabilities.

 Protecting data and customers with a suite of layered security tools that work in concert to keep all Spreedly customers’ safe.
 This comprehensive set of security functionality allows customers to limit security breaches, protect PCI data, and avoid malicious network access.